Large skipper

 The large skipper (Ochlodes sylvanus) is a butterfly of the family Hesperiidae.

 Taxonomy

 It was long known as Ochlodes venatus, but this is a Far Eastern relative.
 There is still some dispute whether this species should be considered a distinct species or included in O. venatus as a subspecies.
 Under ICZN rules the specific name, originally proposed as Papilio sylvanus, is invalid as a homonym (of the butterfly now called Anthene sylvanus), but it has been conserved by an ICZN commission decision in 2000.

 Distribution and habitat

 This species occurs from Europe to the East Palearctic realm (northern Asia, China and Japan).
-In the British Isles it occurs in England, Wales, and south western Scotland.
+In the British Isles it occurs in England, Wales, and south western and southeastern Scotland.
 It can be found anywhere where wild grasses are allowed to grow tall.
 Hedgerows, woodland clearings and edges are favourites.

 Description

 Ochlodes sylvanus has a wingspan of 28–32 mm, which is similar in size to Chequered skipper.
 Although called "large" this is still a relatively small butterfly and not much larger than either the small or Essex skippers.
 The body is rather squat.
 The antennae are hooked at their tips.
 The upperside of the wings is orange-brown with a brown border and some lighter spots.
 The underside of the hindwings is greenish-yellow, marked with sparse yellow spots.
 The male has a broad scented androconial dark line across the top of the forewings.
 On the hindwings of the females there are brighter square marks.
 When the wings are opened, the forewings are obliquely folded, masking the hindwings.

 The faint chequered pattern on both the upperside and underside, and also the hook-shaped antenna tips, help to distinguish the large skipper from these two orange skippers.
 The Lulworth skipper also has patterned wings, but does not have the hooked antennae.

 The caterpillar can reach a length of 28 mm.
 It has a large blackish-brown head and a bluish green body, with a dark line down its back and a yellow stripe along each side.